- 4.33% APY on USD balances

 Prepaid travel money cards

-Availability.
-Most prepaid travel cards are either Visa or Mastercard, meaning you can use them worldwide.
+- Use it worldwide.
+Most prepaid travel cards are either Visa or Mastercard, which are widely accepted.

 Compare prepaid travel money cards

 If you’re leaning toward a prepaid travel money card, compare some of our favorites before signing up.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.